Práxedis G. Guerrero Municipality

 Práxedis G. Guerrero is one of the 67 municipalities of Chihuahua, in northern Mexico.
 The municipal seat lies at Práxedis G. Guerrero, Chihuahua.
-The municipality covers an area of 808.97 km² and stands on the US border close to Ciudad Juárez.
+The municipality covers an area of 808.97 km2 and stands on the US border close to Ciudad Juárez.

 Name

 The municipality's name was given to it by the State Congress in December 1933, to honor the Revolutionary leader Práxedis G. Guerrero, who was killed in action in Janos, Chihuahua, on 30 December 1910.
 It was previously known as San Ignacio.

 History

+Originally San Ignacio or San Ignacio de Loyola, founded after the Guadalupe/Hidalgo Treaty by missionaries coming from central north east Nuevo Mejico, later known as New Mexico.

 Demographics

 As of 2010, the municipality had a total population of 4,799, dramatically down from 8,514 as of 2005.

 As of 2010, the town of Práxedis G. Guerrero had a population of 2,128.
 Other than the town of Práxedis G. Guerrero, the municipality had 85 localities, the largest of which (with 2010 population in parentheses) was: El Porvenir (1,253), classified as rural.

 Práxedis G. Guerrero has a very low population that rarely grows.
 In fact, much of the population, above all those of school age, leave for nearby Ciudad Juárez, due to the higher level of economic activity there.